fasrc/ood-jupyter/README.md

 <!-- Be honest about what doesn't work or hasn't been tested. -->

-- [e.g., Multi-node jobs are not supported]
+- Multi-node jobs are not supported
-- [e.g., GPU rendering requires VirtualGL, which is not configured by default]
-- [e.g., Only tested on RHEL 8; may not work on Ubuntu]
+- Only tested on RHEL 8; may not work on other distributions

 ## Contributing